cornasdf/ansible-azure-lab/README.md

 ```
 python ./ansible/contrib/inventory/azure\_rm.py --list
 ```
 **Step 2.** Now we can test Ansible functionality.
 But we will not change anything on the target machines, just test reachability with the Ansible function &`ping`.
+You may be prompted to accept teh key fingerprint at this time.
 ```
 ansible -i ./ansible/contrib/inventory/azure\_rm.py all -m ping
 ```